 A person's appearance is part of the first impression he or she leaves with others, whether it be faculty, clinical supervisors, or patients.
-Nursing students shall wear the official uniform or approved alternative at all times when attending classes and clinical education.
+Nursing students shall wear the official uniform or approved alternative at all times when attending classes, labs, check offs, clinical education and other functions as deemed necessary by course faculty.
+Failure to do so may result in the student being sent home and receiving a grade of 0 for the day (to include check offs).